Working with God

 God our Father created us in his image, granting us free will and authority; not so we can operate independently of him, but cooperatively with him in everything we do.

 Some Christians place so much emphasis on “works of the flesh” (Gal.
-5:19, KJV) and “dead works” (Heb.
-6:1; 9:14, KJV) that we’re left with the impression that anything we do through human effort has no value at all.
+5:19, NIV) and “acts that lead to death” (Heb.
+6:1; 9:14) that we’re left with the impression that anything we do through human effort has no value at all.
 While it’s true our works don’t save us (Eph.
 2:9), it’s not true that everything we do is worthless or sinful.
 God created us to do good works (Eph.
 2:10) and uses specific people within the church to prepare others for good works (Eph.
 4:11-12).
 Scripture repeatedly refers to good works (see Col. 1:10; 2 Tim.
 3:17).
 Our good works don’t qualify us or earn anything for us, but are to be natural expressions of our relationship with God.